ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Another benefit of microsimulations in general is that they can surface complications or limitations that are obscured in non-individual-based models, such as compartmental models.

 We can revisit our IV iron intervention microsimulation to illustrate.
 The graph below depicts individual hemoglobin concentration over time, which as described earlier, is an important risk exposure variable in this model.
 When examining this curve, you may notice minute discrepancies from what you would expect to see in the real world.
+For instance, in this plot you can see hemoglobin concentrations change drastically very quickly (e.g., the drop from ~115 g/L Hb to ~90 g/L Hb once a simulant reaches six weeks postpartum).
+In reality, these changes in hemoglobin concentration would likely be less steep than this.
 These are limitations in our model that become more evident due to the high resolution of our microsimulation.
-Importantly, these same limitations could be in a population-based model, but because there is no individual level detail, we wouldn't come face to face with them.
+Importantly, these same limitations could be in a population-based model, but because there is no individual level detail, we wouldn't come face-to-face with them.

 .. image:: hemoglobin_plot.png